ORNL/cpp-proposals-pub/D1673/blas_interface.md

 The packed matrix "types" do describe actual arrangements of matrix elements in memory that are not the same as in General.
 This is why we provide `layout_blas_packed`.
-Note that these layouts would thus be the first additions to the layouts in P0009R9 that are not unique and strided.
+Note that `layout_blas_packed` is the first addition to the layouts in P0009R9 that is neither always unique, nor always strided.

 Algorithms cannot be written generically if they permit output arguments with nonunique layouts.
 Nonunique output arguments require specialization of the algorithm to the layout, since there's no way to know generically at compile time what indices map to the same matrix element.
-Thus, we impose the following rule: Any `basic_mdspan` output argument to our functions must always have unique layout (`is_always_unique()` is `true`), unless otherwise specified.
+Thus, we will impose the following rule: Any `basic_mdspan` output argument to our functions must always have unique layout (`is_always_unique()` is `true`), unless otherwise specified.